What is Mohs Surgery?

 What Happens During Mohs Surgery?

 Dr. Dhir performs the surgery in our state-of-the-art office while you are awake.
 Local anesthesia, and sometimes a mild oral sedative, are used to keep you comfortable throughout the procedure.
 He removes the visible skin cancer along with a thin rim (“margin”) of surrounding skin.
 A bandage is placed, and you are allowed to relax, and even eat or drink, while our in-house laboratory prepares slides for examination.
-Dr. Dhir checks the edges of the specimen for cancer cells using a microscope.
+Dr. Dhir check all edges of the specimen for cancer cells using a microscope.
 If additional cancer cells are seen, more tissue is removed from precisely the area involved with cancer.
 Once Dr. Dhir confirms that all cancer has been removed, he utilizes plastic surgical techniques to reconstruct the wound to minimize scarring and give you the most natural result.
 The wound may be closed with stitches, a flap, or a graft.
 In some cases, a wound may be allowed to heal on its own.

 Cure Rates and Cosmetic Results Are Better